stevancorre-cda/shop-manager/USER_GUIDE.md

 ## Make an order

 You can make a new order by clicking the "Make order" button.
 You'll see a popup asking you informations about the order.
-You can select the client (in green), and add a new product (in yellow)
+You can select the customer (in green), and add a new product (in yellow)

 ![](resources/make-order.png)